 While anal sex is definitely more out there than it used to be, it still isn't exactly mainstream yet.
 Despite the fact that we've been experiencing a sexual revolution of sorts over the past couple of decades and feel more comfortable discussing acts that were previously taboo, the term "anal sex" is often still met with a cringe.
 Yup, war stories heard from friends have led many people to declare that hole an "exit only" zone.

-And yet it seems that a ton of people are still doing it: A review conducted on anal in 2010 confirmed that up to 40 percent of people have tried it at least once.
-But for every female we've heard of attempting anal sex, I also know at least half a dozen women who refuse to ever do it because of some awful story or another.
+But on the other hand, it seems that a ton of people are doing it: A review conducted on anal in 2010 confirmed that up to 40 percent of people have tried it at least once.
+But for every female we've heard of attempting anal sex, I also know at least half a dozen women who refuse to ever do it because of some awful anecdote or another.
 Typically it starts with a clueless boyfriend trying to shove it in, hoping that his partner will enjoy the experience — only to have the event in in trauma and pain.
-How's a girl ever supposed to give anal sex another try when this is practically rape?
+How's a girl ever supposed to give anal sex another try when it feels that bad the first time?

 I've been lucky enough to have the opposite encounters with anal sex.
 The first time I did it was with a steady boyfriend who happened to be experienced in getting women comfortable with butt stuff.
 I'd even have fun, he promised.
 A little lube, some coaching and a lot of talking about it later, I was no longer an anal sex virgin.
 And I even enjoyed it!

 Since then, it's become something that I order off the menu once in a while.
 Although I do have to seriously be in the mood for it, I've had plenty of orgasms during anal sex.
 Recently, I even had a pretty powerful orgasm with anal-only stimulation (meaning, he wasn't touching any other part of my body).